Who can help me find a job?

 The answer is determined in part by what you need and also what is available in your area.
 If you have experience with getting employment in the past and are aware of some of current job application practices like electronic applications, then you may be the person in charge of “getting” the job.

-• The Vocational Rehabilitation state agencies and the Dept. of Mental Health and its affiliate agencies typically provide some services of their own but may also contract out many of their services to nonprofit agencies, such as programs that provide Supported Employment services or Rehabilitation-oriented Clubhouses.
-State Vocational Rehabilitation (VR) agencies offer an array of assessment, job development, training and many other supports.
+- State Vocational Rehabilitation Agencies and the Dept. of Mental Health and its affiliate agencies typically provide some services of their own but may also contract out many of their services to nonprofit agencies, such as programs that provide Supported Employment services or Rehabilitation-oriented Clubhouses.
+State Vocational Rehabilitation Agencies agencies offer an array of assessment, job development, training, and many other supports.
 VR agencies may also offer a program of Supported Employment as part of what they offer.
 VR agencies can provide on-the-job training, which is learning the tasks of the job on the job, and some agencies have well-developed relationships with employers.

-• The Veterans Administration (VA) offers employment services in many different programs for veterans both on and off the hospital campuses.
+- The Veterans Administration (VA) offers employment services in many different programs for veterans both on and off the hospital campuses.
 In some cases, they have the resources to help individual veterans to explore employment possibilities as well as to directly access jobs.
-The VA has Therapeutic and Supported Employment Services (TSES) at every site, Community Based Competitive Employment at some locations, Vocational Assistance at some locations.
+The VA has Compensated Work Therapy at every site, Community Based Competitive Employment at some locations, Vocational Assistance at some locations.
 There are also a set of program which are Homeless Veterans Community Employment Services.
 The Veterans Benefits Administration (VBA) manages benefits and can often be a portal to employment and careers services for some who may not necessarily receive VA service connected benefits.

 How do I prepare to get a job?